VHT Home

 The Lehigh Trail goes west into Lehigh Crossing Park, just across NY 251.

 In May '11 about 500-feet of boardwalk were constructed through the wettest areas in this section by VHT volunteers with help from the Victor High School Track Team.
 Other boardwalk sections have been constructed as Scout projects and by VHT volunteers.
+And in the summer of '23, TrailsRoc made a major resurfacing of this boardwalk.

 Along Auburn Trail to School St. and nearly Maple Ave.